16-19 Bursary Fund Application

 - The student must have over 95% attendance and punctuality at all times

 - The student must be up to date with all subject work and hand in all coursework on time

 - The student must show the required commitment to their studies at all times

 - The student must sit all their examinations

-Bursaries are paid in installments.
+Bursaries are paid in instalments.
 At the end of each term a review will be made as to whether these conditions have been met and adjustments may be made to the next allocation.

 Changes in Circumstances during the Academic Year